Witten's D_4 Integrable Hierarchies Conjecture: Proof of the Main Theorem

 Therefore, we have

-We now need to compute the values of $\ga_+$ that occur for the various choices of $I$.
+We now need to compute the values of $\ga_-$ that occur for the various choices of $I$.
 The graph $\Gac$ must be one of the three forms depicted in Figure~\ref{fig:seven-two-five}.
 There are ${7 \choose 2} = 21$ choices of ways to label the external edges of the first graph and ${7 \choose 3} = 35$ choices for the second and third.
 In the first case, we have $B_2(0) = 1/6$ and $B_3(0) = 0$.
-For the second type, we have $B_2(1/3) = -1/18$ and $B_3(1/3) = 1/27$, while in the last case we have $B_2(2/3) = -1/18$ and $B_3(2/3) = -1/27$.
+For the second type, we have $B_2(2/3) = -1/18$ and $B_3(2/3) = -1/27$, while in the last case we have $B_2(1/3) = -1/18$ and $B_3(1/3) = 1/27$.

-Faber's code computes intersections of divisors on the stack of stable curves, so we must express every one of the classes in Equation~(\ref{eq:LambdaI}) in terms of divisor classes.
+Faber and Johnson's codes compute intersections of divisors on the stack of stable curves, so we must express every one of the classes in Equation~(\ref{eq:LambdaI}) in terms of divisor classes.
 The only classes that are not already products of divisors are $\kappa_2$ and $\rho_{I *}\psi_{\pm}$.
 To rewrite the first, we use the fact that on $\MM_{0,5}$ we have

 This follows, for example, from \cite[Cor 2.2]{KaKi}.
 Moreover, $\kappa_2$, $\psi_i$ and $\Delta_I$ pull back (see \cite[Lm 1.2]{AC}) along the forgetting tails map $\tau:\MM_{0,n+1} \rTo \MM_{0,n}$ as